-Alternate (or alternative) Format Text is typically a request for a required textbook or article used in a class in a format other than standard print.
-These formats can include: electronic (e.g., PDF) and audio books.
-Most alternative format texts require technology for access, such as screen reading software like Jaws or Kurzweil.
-The type of technology required depends on the format of the text and the user’s preference.
+Alternate (or alternative) Format Text is typically a request for a required textbook or article used in a class in a format other than standard print such as digital or electronic (e.g., PDF), braille or audio.
+Most alternative format texts require technology for access, such as screen reading software like Jaws or Kurzweil that will read the text aloud.
+The type of technology required depends on the format of the text and the user’s experience and preference.

-Students requesting texts in an alternative format must be registered with Student Disability Services (SDS) and be approved for this accommodation.
-Students also must be enrolled in the course for which the text has been requested.
+- Students requesting texts in an alternative format through SDS must be registered with Student Disability Services (SDS) AND be approved for this accommodation on their accommodation letter.

-- Contact the instructor/department/bookstore to find out what texts are required for each class you are registered in.
+- Check the Bookstore website (or contact the instructor/department) to find out what texts are required for each class you are registered in.

 - Submit the above information through the following hyperlink Alternate Format Text Request form